+ANDREW L. SOULARD,

+DAVID H. KNAPP,

+CHARLES CRARY,

+JOHN WHALEN

-ANDREW L. SOULARD, DAVID H. KNAPP, CHARLES CRARY, JOHN WHALEN.
-G. W. DEBEVOISE, Board of School Trustees, Twelfth Ward.
+G. W. DEBEVOISE,

+Board of School Trustees, Twelfth Ward.

-SEALED PROPOSALS WILL BE RECEIVED AT the Hall of the Board of Education, corner of Grand and Elm streets, by the School Trustees of the Twenty-third Ward, until 91⁄2 o'clock A. M., on Thursday, the 11th day of December, 1884, for Iron Staurways at Primary Department Grammar School-house No. 60, on Courtland avenue, near One Hundred and Fortysichth street on Courtland avenue, near One Hundred and Fortyeighth street.
+SEALED PROPOSALS WILL BE RECEIVED AT the Hall of the Board of Education, corner of Grand and Elm streets, by the School Trustees of the Twenty-third Ward, until 91⁄2 o'clock A. M., on Thursday, the 11th day of December, 1884, for Iron Stairways at Primary Department Grammar School-house No. 60, on Courtland avenue, near One Hundred and Forty-eighth street.